HalbonLabs/CodeGuardPro/README.md

 - Node.js 18+
 - npm or yarn
-- VS Code
+- VS Code with GitHub Copilot
+- MCP servers configured in Copilot settings

 ### Installation

 1. Install the extension from VS Code marketplace
+2. Ensure GitHub Copilot is installed and configured
+3. Configure MCP servers in your Copilot settings
-2. Open a project in VS Code
+4. Open a project in VS Code
-3. The CodeGuard Pro panel will appear in the Explorer sidebar
+5. The CodeGuard Pro panel will appear in the Explorer sidebar
-4. Click any tool to start analysis

 ### Quick Start

-1. **Open Command Palette** (`Ctrl+Shift+P`)
-2. Search for "CodeGuard Pro"
-3. Run `CodeGuard Pro: Lint & Fix Code` to start
-4. Check the **CodeGuard Pro panel** in Explorer for more tools
-5. Monitor the **status bar** for quick access
+1. **Open the Sidebar**: Click the CodeGuard Pro icon in the activity bar
+2. **Choose a Tool**: Click any tool (e.g., "ESLint" under Linting & Formatting)
+3. **Copilot Chat Opens**: The extension automatically opens Copilot chat with the right prompt
+4. **Analysis Runs**: Copilot executes the MCP tool and analyzes your code
+5. **Review Results**: Get intelligent feedback and apply fixes

+### MCP Server Setup

+To get the full benefit of CodeGuard Pro, ensure these MCP servers are configured:

+- **ESLint MCP**: For direct ESLint integration
+- **Codacy MCP**: For code quality analysis
+- **Code Runner MCP**: For executing terminal commands
+- **Sequential Thinking MCP**: For complex analysis tasks

+Configure MCP servers in your GitHub Copilot settings or organization settings.

 ## 📈 Development